Elijah-1994/data-collection-pipeline/README.md

 Milstone 1 - Prototype finding the individual page for each entry

+Setting up selenium

 For the first method it was descided to first scrape text and image data from the manga section on waterstones.
-The first step was to import selenium by importing the selenium module. ghff
+The first step was to import selenium by importing the selenium module.

 ![Selelium module](project_images/Milestone_1-Selenium-module.PNG)

+Class Waterstone scrapper.

+A class was coded which would contain the various methods in order to scrape and store the required data was coded.
+The def __init__ method was created in order to initialize the first instance of the class. in order to use selenium to connect to a website the webdriver.Chrome() function was stored in the self.driver variable this was would allow selenium to drive towards the website.

 Milstone 2 -Setting up the virtual environment